Anakin100100/saiteki/README.md

 # Description

 ShinkaEvolve has achieved a SOTA result on circle packing, an optimization problem that has been challenging computer scientists for decated, for 12 dollars in LLM API costs.
 This is a paradigm defining moment for optimizing software.
-This project makes shinka available to teams as a web app.
+Saiteki makes ShinkaEvolve available to teams as a web app.

 # Contribution guide
 Contributions to the project are welcome from everybody.
 You can look for available tasks in the associated project https://github.com/users/Anakin100100/projects/2 but don't worry if there aren't any tasks that you feel comfortable starting on.
 There's a lot to work on so not every potential improvemnt has a task.
 Before contributing please schedule a short meeting with me at https://cal.com/paweł-biegun-lbvvws to discuss the project, your vision for it and how you would like to contribute.